-The unit is compact and lightweight, fitting neatly alongside or at the rear of the tank container, either; on the bottom side rail of a frame tank or by using brackets, it can be attached to the belly of a beam tank or road tanker.
+The unit is compact and lightweight, fitting neatly alongside the tank container, on the bottom side rail of a frame tank or by using brackets, it can be attached to the belly of a beam tank or road tanker.

 The unit comes with a sub-frame bracket so that the heater and pump can be quickly dismounted and remounted as a unit - leaving the sub-frame bracket welded to the tank structure.